Amanita caojizong: Description

 Overall, the mushroom is medium or big in size, occasionally even larger.
-It doesn't have a distinct odor.
+It does not have a distinct odor.

-As for the cap, the diameter is commonly ranged 5–15 cm, with the biggest seen being 20 cm.
+The cap is 5–15 cm across, exceptionally up to 20 cm.
 Its shape is plano-convex to flat, sometimes centrally umbonate.
 The color is ranged being brownish gray, brown, gray to dark gray.
-When broken, the flesh is white and doesn't change the color.
+When broken, the flesh is white and does not change color.
 The gills are white to cream-colored.

-The stem is 9–15 cm long and 0.5–3 cm thick in diameter.
-White.
-Center soft or stuffed.
+The stem is 9–15 cm long and 0.5–3 cm thick.
+It is white with a soft or stuffed center.
 It has a white annulus at the uppermost or almost uppermost position of the stem.
 It has a white volva.